 So, I had them spend some time writing about how they can make money while making meaning.
 They talked about donating profits to help children with illnesses, cancer research and feeding the homeless.

 I then had them write a letter to Nate and Jay to thank them, while also providing feedback on what they learned.
 I was very proud of what they wrote!

 I concluded by encouraging them to set goals.
 I also reiterated that money wouldn’t love you back or give you a hug when you need it.
 Money shouldn’t come before meaning and people.
 Love people, respect money.

 So, in closing, I gave them two assignments:

 - Start making both short-term and long-term goals and review regularly.

-So, that was the end of the session.
+So, that was the end of the Mo Money, No problem session.
 It lasted a little under 90 minutes.
-I then asked for feedback and I was so thrilled with the responses!
-Below are notes on what they told me verbally.
+I then asked for feedback, and I was so thrilled with the responses!
+Below are the notes on what they told me verbally.

 - Activities were fun

 - Learned new facts that we didn’t know: assets, liabilities, net worth